kilbergr/Angular_Unit_II/Unit_II_Resources.md

 * Why does Angular put a # in the route path?
 It seems like something that acts kind of like the '/' and kind of like the opposite.
 It sends the user data from the requested template, but doesn't render a new page.
 From stackoverflow: The # is an old browser shortcircuit which doesn't fire the request, which allows many js frameworks to build their own clientside rerouting on top of that.

+* Why isn't ngRoute part of Angular core?
+Name at least 2 other Angular modules we could use
+It was part of the Angular core, but in order to make Angular more modular, it was developed into a separate module instead.
+You could use ui-router or angular-route-segment.

+* Compare and contrast client-side routing with server-side routing
+The former doesn't really change the routes, per se--it seems like it does, but essentially all that's happening is that different parts of the page are being shown to the user at different times according to the client-side routing.
+With server-side routing, the user is actually being sent to different pages with different rendered content.
+One is exclusively front end, the other back-end.

+* Aside from route definitions, what else can go in a .config()?
+Anything that needs to be loaded upon route configuration, including services, providers, etc.

+* What is $rootScope?
+$rootScope is essentially the same as global scope in vanilla JS.
+What you declare there is valid in all controllers.

+* What is the $routeChangeSuccess event?
+$routeChangeSuccess is an event that broadcasts whether the route has been changed successfully or not.
+If a positive, it means all route dependencies have been resolved and ngView can instantiate the controller and render the relevent view.